byrn-baker/Ansible-Workshop/README.md

 * ```#jinja2: lstrip_blocks: "True (or False)", trim_blocks: "True (or False)"``` - This line tells the Jinja template to remove any white space that is added before or after our IF statements or FOR statements.
 * ```{# #}``` - These characters tell the jinja template not to render the text between the characters.
 This is what we call commenting and allows you to tell someone else reading your template what you are doing and why without rendering the text in the file output.
 * ```{% if configuration.interfaces.access is defined %}``` - If configuration.interfaces.access is defined or exists continue with the enclosed rendering otherwise just skip this task and move on to the next task.
 * ```{% for interface in configuration.interfaces.access %}``` - This line starts our looping through the list we created in '/host_vars/podxsw3/access_interface.yml' file.
 The YAML indentation is important,each tab indicates that access is nested under interfaces, and name is nested under access.
 So when we are defining our loops we can rename the lists to whatever suits our needs best.
 Our example ```{% for interface in configuration.interfaces.access %}``` names the nested list from configuration.interfaces.access to interfaces.
-This also tells Jinja that anything in a list under configuration.interfaces.access should continue to be kept as a seperate list.
+This also tells Jinja that anything in a list under configuration.interfaces.access should continue to be kept as a separate list.
 The '-' is how YAML shows that this is the start of a list.
 * ```interface {{ interface.name }}``` - This line calls for a variable from our list of interfaces.
-If you look at the '/host_vars/podxsw3/access_interface.yml' you will notice that under access we created 3 different lists with 4 variabels. name, description, interface_mode, and vlan.
+If you look at the '/host_vars/podxsw3/access_interface.yml' you will notice that under access we created 3 different lists with 4 variables. name, description, interface_mode, and vlan.
 As we progress down you should see that the tests looks similar to the IOS configuration output of a 'show run interface'.
 As stated above anything between a double bracket is a variable.
-* We will follow a similar format to our add_vlan jinja template and call out each variable that is neccessary to configure an interface to our required standards.
+* We will follow a similar format to our add_vlan jinja template and call out each variable that is necessary to configure an interface to our required standards.
 * ```{% endfor %} tells Jinja that it can end the looping of the lists and the ```{% endif %}``` tells Jinja that the lines between the if and the endif should only be rendered if the condition has been met.

 Create a new file under 'inventory/host_vars/podxsw3/' called 'trunk_interface.yml'.
 In this file we will create a list of trunk interfaces that we need to configure on our access switch.